 5. Hard Conversations About Succession not Scheduled in Advance

-Most pastors underestimate the advance time required to identify a successor.
-Even setting an annual schedule to have that conversation is good.
+Most pastors underestimate the advanced time required to identify a successor.
+Even setting an annual meeting to have that conversation is a good idea.
 There must also be clarity regarding the roles and responsibilities in a succession plan, and both the board and the senior pastor need to understand who is ultimately in charge of setting the timeline and initiating the succession plan.
 It’s also important to revisit the qualities and values you want in a new leader.
 This facet of the conversation is all the more important with the disruption the pandemic has brought the Church.
-This includes a list of qualities you feel the leader must posses as well as what you’d like to avoid in a future leader.
+This includes a list of qualities you feel the leader must possess as well as what you’d like to avoid in a future leader.
 It involves factoring the changes that the pandemic has brought the church and thinking through how that affects the profile of a new leader.
-Talking about this overtime shows which attributes and values are consistent over the years and what might be negotiable.
+Talking about this overtime shows which attributes and values are consistently important over the years and what might be negotiable.
 Planning ahead in this area is huge.
-It’s tough to know exactly what you want when the time comes, so it is important to start preparing now.
+It can be tough to know exactly what you want when the time comes, so it is important to start preparing now.

 Pastors must not fail to identify and empower the leadership potential of those around them.
 Identifying these individuals allows the pastor to create a potential leadership pipeline for every major leadership position in the church.
 No matter how far away succession may seem, it’s never too early to acknowledge and develop strengths you see on your team.
 By grooming potential future leaders early, you’re also allowing the rest of your staff to see how this person would fit into a leadership role while you’re still around.
 Filling key roles with relatives may work under one senior leader, but it does not necessarily ensure smooth transitions to successors.
 Pray about including family in your succession plan long before you discuss it with anyone.
 This can become a tricky area.

 7. Outgoing Pastors not Relinquishing the Spotlight